rexrainbow/phaser3-rex-notes/docs/docs/ui-slider.md

     - `space.left`, `space.right`, `space.top`, `space.bottom` : Space of bounds.
 - `enable` : Set `false` to disable controlling.
 - `name` : Set name of this slider.
-- `x`, `y` : Position of this slider object, it is valid when this slider is the top object.
-- `width`, `height` : Minimum width, minimum height.

 ### Custom class